Home » Informational » Starlink – Satellites for Internet: Elon Musk

 Flexible Solar Panels of Starlink Satellite

-• Starlink satellites utilize inputs from Department of Defense’s debris tracking system to autonomously perform maneuvers to avoid collisions with space debris and another spacecraft.
-This capability reduces human error, allowing for a more reliable approach to collision avoidance.
+• Starlink satellites leverage data from the Department of Defense’s debris tracking system to autonomously execute maneuvers, effectively preventing collisions with space debris and other spacecraft.
+This autonomous capability minimizes human error, ensuring a more reliable and secure approach to collision avoidance in orbit.

 Internet Speed Extents of Starlink